Developer-DAO/developer-dao-dot-com/README.md

 ## Contributing

 Thanks for showing interest in contributing to Developer DAO.
-Before submitting any changes please review our contributing gudielines in [CONTRIBUTING.md](.github/CONTRIBUTING.md).
+Before submitting any changes please review our contributing guidelines in [CONTRIBUTING.md](.github/CONTRIBUTING.md).

 ## Contributors ✨